in0finite/UGameCore/docs/documentation.md

 To show/hide scoreboard press Tab.

-Currently, the only way to customize scoreboard is to inherit ScoreDrawer and override it's virtual methods.
+You can customize the scoreboard by assigning delegates.

 --------------------------------------
 Console